AlextheYounga/us-federal-code/usc/title-26-internal-revenue-code/subtitle-a-income-taxes/chapter-1-normal-taxes-and-surtaxes/subchapter-a-determination-of-tax-liability/part-iv-credits-against-tax/subpart-a-nonrefundable-personal-credits/sec-25.md

 #### (A) In general ####

-For purposes of paragraph (1), the term “correction amount” means an amount equal to the excess credit amount divided by 0.25.
+For purposes of paragraph (1), the term "correction amount" means an amount equal to the excess credit amount divided by 0.25.

 #### (B) Excess credit amount ####

 #### (i) In general ####

-For purposes of subparagraph (A)(ii), the term “excess credit amount” means the excess of—
+For purposes of subparagraph (A)(ii), the term "excess credit amount" means the excess of—

 (I) the credit amount for any mortgage credit certificate program, over